 They can appear in the first trimester of your pregnancy and spread all over your body, especially on your abdomen and breasts.
 However, note that spider veins do not cause the veins to bulge out of the skin like varicose veins.

-Other Major Causes For Spider Veins On Breasts During Pregnancy
+What Causes Spider Veins During Pregnancy

 Image courtesy: iStock